C23-PS376/toxicity-classifier-model/README.md

 Then out of 153164 rows, only 63978 are labeled correctly.
 The rest which are not used, have `-1` as labels.
 These rows which have `-1` as labels come from [Kaggle](https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge/data), not because we decided so.

 ## Word Embeddings
 We use word embeddings trained using GloVe from Stanford University.
+This is trained on Twitter comment dataset.

 There are a couple of versions from this word embeddings and we choose the one that has 200 dimensions for each word.